 Symptoms of a concussion or traumatic brain injury

 If you’ve been in a car crash, you need to watch out for traumatic brain injury symptoms because they can be key warning signs of a serious head injury.
-Your symptoms might include:
+Car accident head injury symptoms might include:

 - Blurred vision